 A native of Brooklyn, Joan studied painting at the School of Visual Arts in New York.
 One of her mentors was the Minimalist artist Robert Mangold, known for combining classical elements of composition – shape, line and color – to create abstract large-scale works.
 This had a profound impact on her artistic sensibility.

-After moving to Los Angeles, where she painted and exhibited, she expanded the canvas to the landscape.
-Joan applied her sense of color and composition to landscape design, and over a 25-year career, created landscapes that reflect the same adherence to Minimalism that her works on paper and canvas embody, often using a single line to create movement and a single color to create mass.
+After moving to Los Angeles, Joan developed her art and exhibited in many group shows, notably the David Stuart Gallery, where she was one of twelve female artists in the show 'The Dirty Dozen', 'Contemporary California Artists' at the Space Museum North Gallery and a solo exhibition at the Woman's Building in Los Angeles.
+Inspired by the California landscape she expanded her art from the canvas to the landscape and applied her sense of color and composition to landscape design - she is the Principal of Park Slope Design.
+Over a 25-year career Joan created landscapes that reflect the same adherence to Minimalism that her works on paper and canvas embody, often using a single line to create movement and a single color to create mass.

-Now living in northern New Mexico, Joan is inspired by the raw beauty of the rock formations, diverse landscapes and subtle and enticing colors.
-Influenced by Japanese aesthetics, she continues to explore the essence of form and the impact of color.
+Now living in northern New Mexico, Joan is inspired by the magnificent sky, raw beauty of the rock formations, diverse landscapes, and subtle and enchanting colors.
+Influenced by Japanese minimalist aesthetics, Buddhism and Southwest Native American culture, she continues to explore the essence of form and the impact of color creating abstract minimalist art.

 Joan holds a Bachelor of Science in Art Eduction from New York University, a Master of Arts in Art from California State University Los Angeles, and studied Landscape Architecture at the University of California Los Angeles.
-An award winning designer, published in numerous publications, Joan's portfolio can be seen on her landscape design website www.parkslopedesign.com
+An award winning designer, Joan's projects have been featured in numerous publications.